Palo Cathedral

-The Metropolitan Cathedral of Our Lord's Transfiguration, also known as Palo Metropolitan Cathedral or simply Palo Cathedral, is a Roman Catholic church located at Palo, Leyte, in the Philippines belonging to the Vicariate of Palo under the Metropolitan Archdiocese of Palo.
+The Metropolitan Cathedral of Our Lord's Transfiguration, also known as Transfiguration of Our Lord's Cathedral or simply Palo Cathedral, is a Roman Catholic church located at Palo, Leyte, in the Philippines belonging to the Vicariate of Palo under the Metropolitan Archdiocese of Palo.

 History

 The beginnings of the Jesuit ministry

-In October 1596, the Jesuits, Fr.
+In October 1596 two Jesuits, Fr.
 Cristobal Jimenez, S.J., and Fr.
-Francisco Encinas, S.J., headed out from Dulag to Palo through traversing the eastern coasts and were accompanied by the leading principales, Don Alonso Ambuyao and four others.
+Francisco Encinas, S.J., travelled from Dulag to Palo along the eastern coasts, accompanied by the leading principales, Don Alonso Ambuyao and four others.

-The group arrived at the Bunga River (now the present river of San Joaquin) until they finally entered Ambuyao's house.
-On the following day, they reached the settlement called Kutay (now, the present site of Palo town proper) located on the bank of the Bangon River.
-Upon the arrival, the settlement was greatly reduced in population because of a smallpox outbreak, a new disease which was believed to have been brought by the Spaniards.
+The group arrived at the Bunga River (now the present river of San Joaquin) and entered Ambuyao's house.
+On the following day, they reached the settlement of Kutay (now, the present site of Palo town proper) on the bank of the Bangon River.
+Upon the arrival, the settlement was greatly reduced in population because of a smallpox outbreak.

-In 1598, the first church of Palo was built by the Jesuit Father Cristobal Jimenez, S.J., and this was inaugurated on the day of Our Lady (August 15, the feast of the Assumption), one of the most important feasts or devotions by the Jesuit Order, thus dedicating the church to Our Lady. it was also during that time when Fr.
+In 1598, the first church of Palo was built by Fr Jimenez.
+It was inaugurated on August 15, the feast of the Assumption, one of the most important feasts or devotions by the Jesuit Order, thus dedicating the church to Our Lady.
+During that time Fr.
 Jimenez also solemnized the baptism of a local chieftain named Datu Kanganga of Malirong, whom he baptized as Don Juan Kanganga, and who was appointed as the petty governor of Palo by the Spanish government.

-After planting the very first seed of the Christian faith in Palo, the Jesuit doctrine was sustained, and this was taught every day to the children of all the villages and to all adjacent settlements.